rummel1/Game_Studio_3_runner/README.md

-3D Artist - Alper Çağlayan \n
+3D Artist - Alper Çağlayan

-Game Developer - Eren Çoker \n
+Game Developer - Eren Çoker

-Level Designer - Kahraman Erdal Uygur \n
+Level Designer - Kahraman Erdal Uygur

 **The leaderboard system works through an online system.
 It provides specific ratings for each different computer.